MarinaShmovganets/lighthouse/readme.md

 * **[lighthouse-lambda](https://github.com/joytocode/lighthouse-lambda)** - Run Lighthouse on AWS Lambda with prebuilt stable desktop Headless Chrome.
 * **[lighthouse-magic-light](https://github.com/manekinekko/lighthouse-magic-light)** - Set the color of the MagicLight Bluetooth Smart Light Bulb based on Lighthouse score
 * **[lighthouse-mocha-example](https://github.com/rishichawda/lighthouse-mocha-example)** - Run Lighthouse performance tests with Mocha and chrome-launcher.
-* **[lighthouse-monitor](https://github.com/verivox/lighthouse-monitor)** - Lighthouse for companies.
-Run profiles against all your URLs.
-Send metrics anywhere you want, save all reports with automatic data retention, compare any two results in a WebUI.
+* **[lighthouse-monitor](https://github.com/verivox/lighthouse-monitor)** - Run Lighthouse against all your URLs.
+Send metrics to any backend you want, save all reports with automatic data retention, and compare any two results in a web UI.
 * **[lighthouse-persist](https://github.com/foo-software/lighthouse-persist)** - Run Lighthouse and upload HTML reports to an AWS S3 bucket.
 * **[lighthouse4u](https://github.com/godaddy/lighthouse4u)** - LH4U provides Google Lighthouse as a service, surfaced by both a friendly UI+API, and backed by Elastic Search for easy querying and visualization.
 * **[performance-budgets](https://performance-budgets.netlify.com/)** - Easily assert Lighthouse budgets with Docker.